openeemeter/eemeter/docs/introduction.rst

 3) EEmeter methods
 """"""""""""""""""

+See also :ref:`methods-overview`.

 The EEmeter provides multiple methods for calculating energy savings.
 The most conventional methods use weather normalization to calculate energy savings.
 Fundamentally, this means that once a relationship between weather patterns and energy consumption in a particular building is established, counterfactual usage parameters can be used to calculate savings against a projected baseline.

-As noted above, we term a set of consumption data points a **trace**.
+As noted above, we term a set of consumption data points a :ref:`trace <glossary-trace>`.
 A trace can be broken down into component periods used for calculating savings.
 Most important is the baseline period.
 Baseline period consumption data is modeled to establish the relationship between weather and consumption for a building